NarendraPatwardhan/earthly/docs/basics/part-4-args.md

 `ARGS` in Earthly work similar to `ARGS` in Dockerfiles, however there are a few differences when it comes to scope.
 Also, Earthly has a number ob [built in ARGS]() that are available to use.

-Let's say we wanted to have the option to pass in a tag for our Docker image.
+Let's say we wanted to have the option to pass in a tag for our Docker image when we run `earthly +docker`.

 ```Dockerfile
 VERSION 0.6